Elliott7/Elliott7/README.md

 I'm Elliott, a front end React developer and aspiring full-stack engineer.

-- 🔭 I’m currently working on a habit tracking and analyticswebsite whilst improving my React skills
+- 🔭 I’m currently working on a habit tracking and analytics website whilst improving my React skills
 - 🌱 I’m currently learning Node/Express on The Odin Project
 - 💬 Ask me about fpv filming and music production!
 - 📫 You can reach me at: